Walkerston State Butcher's Shop: History

-In the period 1915–1925 the Queensland Government instituted or acquired a diversity of business enterprises, including a State Insurance Office, a Public Curator's Office, the Golden Casket State Lottery, sawmills and joinery works, mining and fishing ventures (including a string of State Fish Shops), a hotel, a sugar mill, cold stores, plant nurseries, cattle stations and a network of butcher's shops, the process being formalised with the passing of the State Enterprises Act of 1918.
-These activities were part of a broader, pragmatic Labor platform, which advocated State intervention in the private sector to protect individuals against capitalist exploitation, not as a means of involving workers in the control of production, or of raising wage levels.
+In the period 1915–1925 the Queensland Government instituted or acquired a diversity of business enterprises, including a State Insurance Office, a Public Curator's Office, the Golden Casket State Lottery, sawmills and joinery works, mining and fishing ventures (including a string of State Fish Shops), a hotel, a sugar mill, cold stores, plant nurseries, cattle stations and a network of butcher's shops, the process being formalised with the passing of the State Enterprises Act 1918.
+These activities were part of a broader, pragmatic Labor platform, which advocated state intervention in the private sector to protect individuals against capitalist exploitation, not as a means of involving workers in the control of production, or of raising wage levels.
 Labor politicians regarded State enterprise as "State capitalism" rather than "State socialism".

 In 1915 cattle-raising was one of the principal economic activities of Queensland.
-Believing that all Queenslanders should have access to meat at fair prices, and needing to maintain a regular supply of cheap meat to the Allied fighting forces, the Ryan government introduced a State-wide system of State-owned butcher's shops which proved to be among the more successful of the numerous State enterprises.
-The first State butcher's shop was opened in Roma Street, Brisbane, on 12 November 1915, and soon other shops were established in Brisbane suburbs and in regional centres such as Rockhampton, Gympie, Townsville, Charters Towers, and Mount Morgan, following the railway lines via which frozen meat was distributed to the State butcheries.
+Believing that all Queenslanders should have access to meat at fair prices, and needing to maintain a regular supply of cheap meat to the Allied fighting forces, the Ryan government introduced a State-wide system of State-owned butcher's shops which proved to be among the more successful of the numerous state enterprises.
+The first state butcher's shop was opened in Roma Street, Brisbane, on 12 November 1915, and soon other shops were established in Brisbane suburbs and in regional centres such as Rockhampton, Gympie, Townsville, Charters Towers, and Mount Morgan, following the railway lines via which frozen meat was distributed to the state butcheries.

-From 1915 to 1929, 90 State butcher's shops operated in Queensland for various periods, mostly in leased or purchased premises.
-In fairness to established butcheries, when the State intended to open a butcher's shop in a town or suburb, inspections were made of existing butcheries, to assess the possibility of State acquisition.
+From 1915 to 1929, 90 state butcher's shops operated in Queensland for various periods, mostly in leased or purchased premises.
+In fairness to established butcheries, when the state intended to open a butcher's shop in a town or suburb, inspections were made of existing butcheries, to assess the possibility of state acquisition.
 The peak number of shops operating at any one time was 72, in 1922–23.

 Only seven purpose-built butcher's shops appear to have been constructed in Queensland, each built to an individual design.
-The first purpose-built State butchery was included within the brick Central State Fish Market, South Brisbane (1917–18).
-Another purpose-built State butchery, also made of brick, was opened in Roma (Roma State Butcher's Shop) in September 1919 after an expenditure of just over £4,000.
+The first purpose-built state butchery was included within the brick Central State Fish Market, South Brisbane (1917–18).
+Another purpose-built state butchery, also made of brick, was opened in Roma (Roma State Butcher's Shop) in September 1919 after an expenditure of just over £4,000.
 The Booval State Butchery, built of timber, opened in July 1920, after expenditure of £600; and the Ayr State Butchery opened in July 1921.
 The latter was constructed of brick and wood, with a cost of just over £2,000.
 The design included a shop, breaking down room, cold store, engine room, change room, store, fuel shed and a condenser house.